yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/automation/emailinactivity.md

 sidebar_label : Email inactivity trigger
 ---

-Email inactivity refers to a situation where a customer has not responded to an email, request, or inquiry from a business or service provider (sent by an inbox agent) within a set time and the ticket is considered inactive.
+Email inactivity refers to a situation where a customer has not responded to an email, request, or inquiry  sent by an inbox agent within a set time and the ticket is considered inactive.

 It is necessary to keep track of such emails to which the customer has not replied so that the team can close the ticket and prioritize other tickets.
 With email inactivity setting, email ticket inactivity is handled automatically without the inbox agent's interference.